-We know there are several feelings around the vehicle reservation system for Glacier National Park, especially as it includes four different areas of the park.
-(In case you missed it, the National Park Service is continuing the vehicle reservation system – with some changes and additions from previous years – for the Going-to-the-Sun Road, Many Glacier, the North Fork and Two Medicine.)
+We know there are several feelings around the vehicle reservation system for Glacier National Park, especially as it includes three different areas of the park.
+(In case you missed it, there are changes to the vehicle reservation system for 2024 – read all about it here.)

 And believe us when we tell you that we have answered many phone calls, emails and DMs regarding the vehicle reservation system.
-But the truth of the matter is that whether you like it or not, vehicle reservations will continue to be required for 2023.
+But the truth of the matter is that whether you like it or not, vehicle reservations will continue to be required for 2024, with some great changes.
+Again, check those out here.
 And since we’re here to help you have the best vacation in Montana possible, we’re sharing how you can still enjoy Glacier National Park without a vehicle reservation.

 Here’s how: